MicrosoftDocs/cloud-adoption-framework/docs/plan/plan-sustainability.md

 ### Identify the most carbon-emitting workloads

 One key criterion for prioritization of migration workload can be current carbon emissions.
 From a cloud efficiency and sustainability perspective, the highest emitters should be prioritized to migrate first to the cloud, maximizing the ROI early in the migration journey.
+Consider using a tool like the [Emissions Savings Estimator](https://gw.us-il301.gateway.prod.island.powerapps.com/customerenrollmentservice/estimator/index.html) which will help you understand the emissions from your current on-premises workloads.

 ## Roles and responsibilities